IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 - run `oc get secret pull-secret -n openshift-config --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode` and copy the output.
 - Get the node name by running `oc get node`
 - Debug the node using `oc debug node/<nodename>`
-- when the debug pod comes up, chroot /host
+- When the debug pod comes up, chroot /host
 - Replace the content in '/var/lib/kubelet/config.json' with the output copied earlier from the `oc get secret ..` command.
 - `exit` to exit debug pod
-- run `crc stop` and then `crc start`
+- Run `crc stop` and then `crc start`

 ```